Selling former council houses in the Vale

 Applications should only be made to the council if the former local authority house in question was sold by it prior to the large scale transfer to Sovereign Housing Association on 9 February 1995.
 After this date, properties were sold by Sovereign Housing and any queries should be directed directly to them. .

-The council charges a standard legal fees of £47.50 for consents.
-Fees for dealing with the removal of restrictions may vary depending on the complexity of the matter.
+Fees for dealing with the removal of restrictions may vary depending on the complexity of the matter, please contact the property team in the first instance.